-For February, I am creating a series of four blog posts on songs to use while teaching text structures.
-Cause and effect was one of the more difficult to think of songs.
-If you know of any classroom friendly songs, please include them in the “Comment Section” at the bottom of the post.
+Teaching Cause and Effect with Songs is one in a series of four blog posts on using songs to teach text structures.
+The text structure cause-and-effect was one of the more difficult to think of songs.
+If you know of any classroom-friendly songs, please include them in the “Comment Section” at the bottom of the post.

-When you wish upon a star – anything you heart desires will come to you.
+- When you wish upon a star – anything your heart desires will come to you.

 The song also contains personification (fate steps) and a simile (like a bolt out of the blue).

 Hello Muddah, Hello Fadduh ( A Letter from Camp)

 Allan Sherman and Lou Busch wrote this song based on a letter full of complaints Allan received from his son while he attended Camp Champlain in Westport, New York.
 Allan’s son experiences many misadventures due to homesickness making it a fun song that is perfect to teach cause and effect.